Identity Guard Spouse Coverage

 We’d recommend Identity Guard if you’re looking for…

-- Credit monitoring from all three bureaus: The Premier plan even includes full credit reports from all of the major credit-reporting agencies in the United States, Experian, Equifax and Transunion.
+- Credit monitoring from all three bureaus: The Ultra plan even includes full credit reports from all of the major credit-reporting agencies in the United States, Experian, Equifax and Transunion.

 - Basic identity monitoring: Although they don’t offer quite as many features as some other identity monitoring services that we’ve reviewed, Identity Guard certainly covers the basics like your bank account and the dark web.